pwitab/utilitarian-api-docs/docs/using_https_on_api.md

 The main application does not provide any means to run under HTTPS.

 This is done via a reverse proxy like NginX or HAProxy.
 Having a reverse proxy also simplifies load balancing if you need to scale up the API.
+You can run it as a stand alone service or run it as docker container.

 We leave it up to the customer to define the way they want to terminate SSL/TLS